Learn about the best intercom systems for your home or business

 A door phone in its most basic version is a two-way intercom allowing communication from the street to the house, with the possibility of unlocking and opening the door and allowing access to the interior of the building.
 They are so widely used that nowadays they form part of the standard electrical installation of most commercial buildings.

-In places where there are more than one dwelling, the push plate on the outside of the building is composed of a number of buttons, usually one per flat.
-Video door phones feature a video installation as well as the audio.
+In places with more than one dwelling, the push plate on the outside of the building is composed of a number of buttons, usually one per flat.
+Video door phones feature a video installation as well as audio.
 In these cases, the intercom plate has the same structure as the previous version but features a video monitor connected to a surveillance camera that allows an inspection of the caller.

 In situations where wires cannot be run, a wireless system is used.
 There is a broad spectrum of two-way wireless communication devices that include such devices as handheld radios, outdoor wireless callboxes, as well as traditional desktop devices.
 The range these units will transmit varies widely based on the wireless technology used.

 IP intercom Call Station devices provide voice / IP encoding and decoding functions to allow audio, voice and control signalling via IP and the network.
-Intercom stations’ capability and button assignments can be configured to allow for simple station call function or to create group or even all station announcements for important communications.
-Some devices have integrated relay / contact switching to control external devices.
+Intercom stations’ capability and button assignments can be configured to allow for simple station call functions or to create group or even all station announcements for important communications.
+Some devices have integrated relay/contact switching to control external devices.
 As a trigger, these assignments can be made to create simple door access and security system applications.

 These typically have a unit that has a camera, speaker, and a push button that goes at an entrance door, and an internal monitor unit that can communicate with the entrance unit.
 Some systems can have multiple video monitors internally.